 - Use the sidewalk where one is provided.

 - Walk on the left shoulder of the street or roadway facing traffic, single file or no more than two abreast when there are no sidewalks.

 - Be dressed accordingly.
 In winter, students should be dressed in warm winter clothing, hats, mittens and boots.

-- Be cooperative and respectful of property (parents are responsible for their child’s behavior at the bus stop).
+- Respect the property of others while waiting at your bus stop (parents are responsible for their child’s behavior at the bus stop).

 - Never accept rides from strangers, even though the student may have missed the bus.

 - Refrain from standing or playing on snow piles at the bus stop during winter.
 Students playing on snow piles could slide into the street into the path of oncoming traffic.

 - Students shall only ride on their school district assigned school bus route and to their assigned stop location.